 Look, most business owners didn’t start a business with the hope of managing employee benefits and paperwork.
 We did.
 We nerd out on the boring-but-important stuff.

 Size matters when it comes to healthcare costs.
-We knew that to solve the affordability issue we needed to find a way to band small groups together.
+We knew that to solve the affordability issue we needed to find a way to help small groups enjoy the advantages of big businesses.
 We also knew that the 40+ million Americans employed by small businesses have the hardest time accessing affordable healthcare.
-As a PEO, we solve the size issue.
-As PEO, we can band small business employees together to have similar buying power as large employers.
-Not to mention, we can also offer a lot more benefits that small businesses need.
-But that’s not all.
-We also designed a health plan that employees like and use — ones built around unlimited free primary care, $0 medical deductibles, and a Texas-based customer support team.
-In fact, our health plan is the secret sauce that makes Decent the most affordable PEO around.
+So we designed health plans that employees love and use — ones built around unlimited free primary care, $0 medical deductibles, and a diligent customer support team.

 Nick Soman raises an $8 million seed round with a simple idea - affordable health insurance for all.
 The team is assembled and we get to work.